JuliaDynamics/CriticalTransitions.jl/docs/src/examples/RateSystem.md

 auto_sys = CoupledODEs(f,x0,p)
 ```

-## Non-autonomous case
+## Applying the parameter ramping

-Now, we want to explore a non-autonomous version of the system.
+Now, we want to explore a non-autonomous version of the system by applying the parameter ramping to it.
-We consider a setting where in the past and in the future the system is autnonomous and in between there is a non-autonomous period ``[t_start, t_end]`` with a time-dependent parameter ramping given by the function ``\lambda(rt)``.
+We consider a setting where in the past and in the future the system is autnonomous and in between there is a non-autonomous period ``[t_{start}, t_{end}]`` with a time-dependent parameter ramping given by the function ``\lambda(rt)``.
 Choosing different values of the parameter ``r`` allows us to vary the speed of the parameter ramping.

 We start by defining the function ``\lambda(t)``:
 ```@example RateSystem